christofhunte/openemr-install-config-lifecycle/README.md

 <img src="https://i.imgur.com/df0ILXA.png" height="50%" width="50%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 11. I finished installation in the web-broswer.
-After going to the installation script "http://localhost/openemr", I ensured file and directory permissions were correct.
+After going to the installation script "http://localhost/openemr", I ensured the file and directory permissions were correct.
 Then I proceeded to step 1 and selected to create a database in setup.
 Then on the next page I confirmed the MySQL Server Details and filled out the OpenEMR Initial User Details.
 After creating database and first user I configured PHP, and then configured the Apache web server.
-After selecting a dark them "OpenEMR" was successfully installed.
+After selecting a dark theme, "OpenEMR" was successfully installed.
 </p>
 <br />